 Assisted units under the PBV program are subject to HQS as outlined in 24 CFR 982.401.

-FMHA will conduct HQS inspections of individual units prior to selection of the site and again prior to execution of the HAP contract for each assisted unit.
+FMHA will conduct HQS inspections (or HUD approved inspection process) of individual units prior to selection of the site and again prior to execution of the HAP contract for each assisted unit.
 Additionally, for each assisted family in the units, annual inspections will be conducted as well as turnover inspections (move in and move out inspections when the unit becomes vacant and then again leased up).
 FMHA reserves the right to inspect the unit at any time outside of the aforementioned times (i.e. quality control inspections, tenant complaint or landlord complaint inspections).

 The owner must maintain and operate the contract units and premises in accordance with the HQS including performance of ordinary and extraordinary maintenance.
 In addition, the owner is responsible for providing all services, maintenance, equipment and utilities as specified in the executed HAP contract.

-At any time in which the owner does not maintain the units and premises in accordance with HQS as outlined in the Administrative Plan, Chapter 17, Part V: Housing Assistance Payment Contract (HAP) and Chapter 8, Part II: Section 8-II.G.
+At any time in which the owner does not maintain the units and premises in accordance with HQS (or HUD approved inspection process) as outlined in the Administrative Plan, Chapter 17, Part V: Housing Assistance Payment Contract (HAP) and Chapter 8, Part II: Section 8-II.G.
 Enforcing Owner Compliance, FMHA will abate the HAP.

 Lead Based Paint